awesome-astra/docs/docs/pages/astra/astra-cli.md

 **✅ 1a - list**

-To get the list of non terminated database in your oganization, use the command `list` in the group `db`.
+To get the list of non-terminated databases in your organization, use the command `list` in the group `db`.

 ```
 astra db list